FREQUENTLY ASKED QUESTIONS

-ClickerExpo Washington DC registration includes access to more than 75 courses, including observer spots in Learning Labs (on a space-available basis).
+ClickerExpo 2020 registration includes access to more than 75 courses, including observer spots in Learning Labs (on a space-available basis).
 You also have access to reserve working spots in Labs.
-The fee for dog and handler spots in Learning Labs is $12.95 per Lab; participant and observer spots are complimentary.
+There is a $12.95 fee for dog and handler spots in Learning Labs; participant and observer spots are complimentary.

 Dogs at ClickerExpo

 Yes!
 Bringing your dog to ClickerExpo is entirely your decision.
 With or without your dog, you’ll have an incredible experience.
 Here are some things to think about when deciding whether or not to bring your dog: Bringing a Dog to ClickerExpo.

 By agreement with the speakers, attendees may not audiotape or videotape during Sessions or Labs.
 Please avoid using flash cameras during videos or demonstrations.
 If you are taking still pictures, please don’t obscure the view for other people by moving in front of them.

 During the conference Sessions and Labs, please silence all cell phones.
 Please take all private conversations into the hotel foyer/lobby areas while the speakers are presenting.

 Write them down—that’s what the pages in the back of this program are for!
 You may find that your question is answered later in the Session.
 If not, ask your neighbors during lunch or break times—it’s a good way to make new friends.
 Many attendees are very sophisticated clicker trainers and can answer 19 out of 20 of the most burning questions you may have.
 Faculty members are often available for informal discussion in the halls and between Sessions.